A gentle approach to changing your mind

-Cognitive Hypnotherapy is a modern, gentle and effective approach which works to rewire your unconscious mind and stop it driving the unwanted behaviours, thoughts and emotions that create the problem.
+Cognitive Hypnotherapy is a gentle and effective approach which works to rewire your unconscious mind and stop it driving the unwanted behaviours, thoughts and emotions that create the problem.

-Hypnotherapy is a centuries old technique for calming the mind and focusing our attention on bringing about changes.
+Hypnotherapy is a centuries old technique for calming the mind and focusing our attention on bringing about positive changes.

 When we are in this state we can be doing two things at once.
 Consciously we are thinking about what to have for dinner, whilst unconsciously we are driving our car.
 In this state our mind is actively absorbing information from around us (hence why we are so susceptible to advertising and marketing).